top of page

 Julie Allen, PHD

-Assistant Professor of Biology, University of Nevada Reno
+Assistant Professor of Biology, Virginia Tech.

 Role(s): Advisor, genetics & bioinformatics